All Episodes

 Exactly.

-I commanded an A 10 squadron and I deployed my squadron from Tucson, Arizona over to Afghanistan to save and protect American lives on the ground, flying the A-10 Warthog.
+I commanded an A-10 squadron and I deployed my squadron from Tucson, Arizona, over to Afghanistan to save and protect American lives on the ground, flying the A-10 Warthog.

-Uh, and while we were in harm's way, while the Taliban was attacking and their affiliates were attacking Americans, killing Americans, responsible for harboring Al Qaeda, killing 3,000 Americans on 9-11.
+And while we were in harm's way, while the Taliban was attacking and their affiliates were attacking Americans, killing Americans responsible for harboring al-Qaeda, killing 3,000 Americans on 9-11, she still is saying, oh, it was a flippant comment I made out of context.

 She's refused to do it.

-She just refused to.
+She just refused.

-Good job.
+Good question.

 Well, and here's the thing that's amazing.